ray-project/ray/doc/source/tune/api_docs/scalability.rst

 In this setup, loggers (CSV, JSON, and TensorboardX) are disabled, except when explicitly noted.

+In this experiment, we're running 96 concurrent trials on a single node.
+We then adjust the reporting frequency (number of results per second) of the trials to find the throughput limits.
+Compared to the cluster experiment setup, we report much more often, as we're running less total trials in parallel.

 On a single node, throughput seems to be a bit higher.
 With logging, handling 1000 results per second seems acceptable in terms of overhead, though you should probably still target for a lower number.